btdrawer/divelog-server-graphql/README.md

 # divelog-server-graphql

-A GraphQL version of my [divelog-server-rest](https://github.com/btdrawer/divelog-server-rest) project, which was a REST API built using NodeJS.
-The functionality is mostly the same, but I have made some improvements which I may port back to the REST project eventually.
+A GraphQL version of my [divelog-server-rest](https://github.com/btdrawer/divelog-server-rest) project, which was a REST API built using NodeJS and Express.

-I learned about GraphQL and how to implement it into NodeJS from the Udemy course [The Modern GraphQL Bootcamp (with Node.js and Apollo)](https://www.udemy.com/course/graphql-bootcamp/).

-I also learned about dataloaders, cursor-based pagination, and how to combine multiple resolvers from this course: [GraphQL Apollo Server with Node.js, MongoDB - GraphQL API](https://www.udemy.com/course/graphql-apollo-server-api-nodejs-mongodb/).

-This version of the project is still based on MongoDB; in the future I plan to create another version using Prisma, which will therefore work with a number of relational and non-relational databases.
+I have also built another iteration of this project using Prisma, also utilising TypeScript: [divelog-server-prisma](https://github.com/btdrawer/divelog-server-prisma).
 I decided to build this MongoDB-specific one first as additional practice and evidence of my understanding of GraphQL.

 ## Requirements